its-harsshhh/Lotiq/README.md

 Lotiq is free to use.

-If it saves you time and helps your workflow, you can support the project here:
+If it saves you time and improves your workflow, you can support the project here:

 ☕ **Buy me a coffee**
 https://buymeacoffee.com/harshpal